Andy McDermott (soccer, born 1976)

-Andy McDermott is a retired American soccer midfielder who played professionally in the USL A-League before becoming an actor, writer, and sports entertainment executive.
-McDermott has also coached at several different levels for more than 25 years.
-He was Head Coach of the Varsity Boys at Broad Ripple High School in Indianapolis.
-He was Assistant Coach at Northwestern University.
-At the club level, he was the Director of Coaching at the Solano United Soccer Club in Northern California, coached for the US Development Academy in Los Angeles and the Chicago Sockers.
-He earned his National A-Youth Coaching License from US Soccer.
+Andy McDermott is an American retired soccer midfielder who played professionally in the USL A-League before becoming an actor, writer, and sports entertainment executive.
+McDermott has also coached at several different levels for more than 30 years.
+He has coached Varsity High School, college at Northwestern University, and was Sporting Director for a club in development in the East Bay of San Francisco.
+At the club level, he was the Director of Coaching at the Solano United Soccer Club (now Surf) in Northern California and is the Executive Director of Palatine Celtic in the Chicago area.
+He earned his National A-Youth Coaching License from US Soccer in 2019, and the Club Technical Leadership, Level Two License in 2024.

 In 1994, McDermott graduated from William Fremd High School.
 He played collegiate soccer at Northwestern University from 1994 to 1997.
 As a soccer player, he was named All Big-Ten three years, Team Captain three years, and finished as the all-time assist record holder and NSCAA All-American Midwest Region.
 In 1998, McDermott signed with the Chicago Stingers of the USISL D-3 Pro League.
 The Stingers won the 1998 league championship.
 In 1999, the Stingers renamed themselves the Chicago Sockers and moved down to the USL Premier Development League.
-Chicago again won the league title, as McDermott scored a goal in the 3-1 victory over the Spokane Shadow.
+Chicago again won the league title, as McDermott scored a goal in the 3–1 victory over the Spokane Shadow.
 In February 2000, McDermott moved up to the Indiana Blast of the USL A-League.
 In 2002 and 2003, he served as Team Captain of the A-League side the Charlotte Eagles in North Carolina.

 While playing seven seasons of professional soccer in Germany, Chicago, Indianapolis, and Charlotte, Andy spent his down time training in the martial arts, earning his Third-Degree Black Belt and was the Head Instructor of a taekwondo school.
 After 9/11, he served on the Tactical Response Unit of the Phoenix Police Department for 9 years.
 Besides tactical operations and pro-active community policing, he also served as a certified translator in Spanish and in French, a Peer Counselor for PTSD and other trauma, and as Subject Matter Expert and Physical Training Instructor for all Arizona Law Enforcement Agencies.
-While there, he competed in the World Police and Fire Games and in 2012 he won the Gold Medal at the National Championships in the event called Toughest Competitor Alive.
+While there, he competed in the World Police and Fire Games and in 2012 he won the gold medal at the National Championships in the event called Toughest Competitor Alive.